 Water Meter Upgrades

-Automated Meters Coming to Baltimore County
+Automated Meters In Baltimore County

 The new electronic meters will use a wireless network to transmit water usage data directly to Baltimore City's billing system.
 The current metering system is outdated, as traditional meters still record and store data mechanically.
 Electronic meter technology is more efficient and improves reading and billing accuracy.